In a separate article, we have written a comprehensive overview of WordPress Themes.

 - Miscellaneous – themes suitable for topics related to activism, green living sites or blogs … even themes you can use if your site is still under-construction!

 When you purchase WordPress themes from ThemeForest, you will receive email notifications when a new update is available for your theme …

 (ThemeForest sends you theme update notifications)

-(click on the above images to view more themes on Creative Market)
+(click on the images above to see more themes on Creative Market)

-Creative Market is another leading WP theme directory where you can browse many quality premium themes from independent theme creators.
+Creative Market is another leading WordPress theme marketplace where you can search through many quality premium WP themes from independent theme creators.

 As stated on their website …